tigerfarm/tigtaskrouterworker/README.md

 You now have a working and tested TaskRouter implementation.

 Next steps:
-- Add workers.
+- Add more workers.
+- Add a sales TaskRouter queue (skills HAS "sales") and Workflow.
+- Add sales workers ({"skills":["sales"],"contact_uri":"+16505552222"}).
+- Add sales as an IVR option in the Studio flow.
+This will require adding a Split widget and another Enqueue Call widget.
+Click [here](https://www.twilio.com/docs/studio#get-started-with-twilio-studio) for a sample flow with a Split widget.
-- Add voicemail, for the case where no workers are available during a timeout period.
+- Handle the case where no workers are available and the Workflow times out.
+Create and test the [Studio voicemail](https://www.twilio.com/docs/studio/widget-library#record-voicemail) flow, link it into your Workflow.
-This requires setting up voicemail, then linking your Workflow timeout to use voicemail.
 - Add business hours to your IVR.
-If not with the business hours, go straight to voicemail.
+If caller calls outside of the [business hours](https://www.twilio.com/blog/2018/06/custom-javascript-twilio-functions-code-studio-flows.html), go straight to voicemail.
-- Add a sales TaskRouter queue (skills HAS "sales") and Workflow.
-- Add sales workers ({"skills":["sales"],"contact_uri":"+16505551111"}).
-Replace 16505551111, with your mobile phone number.
 - Implement a Twilio Client so that the agents can receive calls on their laptop.
 Click [here](https://github.com/tigerfarm/OwlClient) for my sample Twilio Client.

 --------------------------------------------------------------------------------